 Lincoln Lab, Lexinton, MA.

 This was a 3D Ultrasonic Stylus developed for the TX-2 Computer.
 It could sense resolution of .2 in. in a 4’ x 4’ x 4’ volume.
-This technology later evolved into 3D controllers for video games (such as the Mattel Power Glove) among other things.
+This is the first input device that I am aware of which employed ultrasonic sensing.
+Such technology was later used for digitizing tablets (such as by Science Accessories Corporation / SAC), head-tracking assistive technologies (Personics), 3D controllers for video games (such as the Mattel Power Glove), among other things.

 First Ball Mouse: "RKS Rollkugel Steuerung ,"